antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------
 <br>

-* Now scroll down to the end of the page (or click the filter button in the left upper corner of the page) and adapt the settings such that only only the genes that are higher expressed in the MES type of cells are selected (check the mes>= adrn).
+* Now scroll down to the end of the page (or click the filter button in the left upper corner of the page) and adapt the settings such that only the genes that are higher expressed in the MES type of cells are selected (check the adrn < mes).
 Click **Redo analysis**.
 <br><br>

 ---------